We ask that employers adhere to the following recruitment policies.

 - Positions in which the student is required to pay the employer for any part of the experience (e.g., fees for training).

-Elmhurst College is an equal opportunity employer and educator.
+Elmhurst University is an equal opportunity employer and educator.
 Each candidate shall be considered on the basis of qualifications, without regard to race, color, sex, religion, national origin, age, disabilities, sexual orientation, or veteran status.
 All recruiters must comply with the nondiscrimination requirements of the Age Discrimination in Employment Act, Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Equal Employment Opportunity (EEO) standards, and State of Illinois employment laws.

 The Weigand Center for Professional Excellence requires that recruiting organizations adhere to and refer to the National Association of Colleges and Employers (NACE) Principles for Professional Conduct for Career Services Employment Professionals.